 Sydney Football Stadium rebuild underway despite COVID-19 outbreak

-SYDNEY: Work on the AUS$730 million (400.65 million pounds)rebuild of the Sydney Football Stadium will get underway in earnest this week and is on schedule for completion in September 2022, the New South Wales government said on Wednesday.
+SYDNEY: Work on the A$730 million (US$525 million) rebuild of the Sydney Football Stadium will get underway in earnest this week and is on schedule for completion in September 2022, the New South Wales government said on Wednesday (Aug 5).

-The redevelopment of the site next door to the iconic Sydney Cricket Ground was part of a controversial AUS$2 billion (US$1.43 billion) scheme to overhaul the city's portfolio of stadiums.
+The redevelopment of the site next door to the iconic Sydney Cricket Ground was part of a controversial A$2 billion (US$1.43 billion) scheme to overhaul the city's portfolio of stadiums.

 The proposal to replace the 83,000-seat Olympic Stadium was downgraded to a refurbishment before being shelved because of the financial strains caused by the COVID-19 pandemic but the SFS had already been demolished.